kengz/aiva/docs/HTMI.md

 # Human-Turing Machine Interface

-We outline a *Human-Turing Machine Interface (HTMI)* that is human-bounded Turing complete.
+We present *Human-Turing Machine Interface (HTMI)* that is human-bounded Turing complete.

 ## Design